ChimeraTK/DebianPackagingScripts/README.md

 In that case it is possible to put the relevant packages into a repository structure below the `preseed` folder.

 The `master` script has to be called with the parameter `--preseed` for the packaging scripts to pack them up

+### Additional tweaks

+During package development it might be that you have a high turn-around in calling the master script.
+To accomodate this, it is possible to skip or speed up certain parts of the process:

+#### Skipping the initial pbuilder update

+If you do not want the pbuilder to be updated on script start, you can use the environment variable `SKIP_PBUILDER_UPDATE`.
+This will skip running update on the pbuilder image. which might be helpful if you have just done that minutes ago

+#### Throwing away everything

+The script tries to help you with not accidentally forgetting any changes you made to the Debian package lists or configs.
+Again, with a high turn-around of `master` calls, this might be a bit hindering.

+Setting the `AUTOCLEAN` environment variable will:
+* remove any intermediate data that was left from a previous build
+* reset the DebianBuildVersions directory

 #### Example